Nyarkier/Paghihintay/README.md

 ## A Rant by Kurt Valerio to Kristine Co - My Bebu

+## This is my way of catching you up with my life from the first few weeks to the last day.

 ### February 22, 2025 - Day 3
 Ayun, chinat ko nanaman kaso sana di na nya replayan hehe.
 Dito nalang ako magdo-document ng mga iniisip ko.
 Madaling araw na, iniisip parin kita.